Archive for the ‘Abortion’ Category

 What Makes Abortion Plausible?
 What Makes Abortion Unthinkable?, Part Six

 As the above links provide details about the biblical evidence on abortion and how it relates to our culture, it would also be good to hear a testimony of an abortion survivor.
-During the presidential campaign, I listened to Sean Hannity’s stirring interview with someone who lived through an attempted abortion, Gianna Jessen.
+During the presidential campaign, I listened to Sean Hannity’s stirring interview with Gianna Jessen who lived through an attempted abortion.
 To ponder the significance of her surviving an abortion, listen to her testimony in Australia.
 Take some time to look at the above links and consider the biblical evidence.
 May God grant that we see abortion for the evil it is as a violation of “You shall not murder” (Exod 20:13) and may he grant that we do our best through his sovereign grace to oppose this modern-day holocaust.

 The 35th Anniversary of Roe v.
 Wade